taxjar/taxjar-api-docs/source/index.md

 }>
 ```

-This endpoint shows the sales tax that should be collected for a given order.
+Shows the sales tax that should be collected for a given order.

 #### Request